 - In The Perfect Bond the following exchange took place.

 Snape: Surely after seeing my memory you know why I could not reveal my true feelings.

 Harry: I know, a Death Eater pretending to be a spy, blah, blah, blah.

 - In Cloudy with a Chance of Meatballs, the mayor responds to Flint's explanation about why the food is getting bigger (and potentially dangerous) with, "Here's what I heard: blah blah blah, science science science BIGGER."

 Edna (to Helen): Yes, words are useless!
 Gobble gobble gobble gobble gobble.
 There's too much of it, darling, too much!

-In The Movie version of Speed Racer, young Speed found his schoolwork turning into blah-blah-blah because it wasn't talking about car racing.
+- In Speed Racer, young Speed found his schoolwork turning into blah-blah-blah because it wasn't talking about car racing.

-Mr. Deeds features a woman responding to Winona Ryder's heartfelt apology with "All I heard was blah blah blah, I'm a dirty tramp!"
+- Mr. Deeds features a woman responding to Winona Ryder's heartfelt apology after her Heel Realization with "All I heard was blah blah blah, I'm a dirty tramp!"

-In the Lenny Bruce biopic Lenny there is a sequence in which Lenny (Dustin Hoffman) talks about oral sexnote The previous scene was him getting busted for using the word cocksucking in a bit where he was addressing a controversy over gay schoolteachers. to an audience and even police officers.
+- In the Lenny Bruce biopic Lenny there is a sequence in which Lenny (Dustin Hoffman) talks about oral sexnote to an audience and even police officers.
 Due to the heavy censorship issues at the time, he told the audience that all profane words would be replaced by "blah-blah".
 He then continues:

 "Excuse me sir, have you ever had your blah-blahed?
 Is that your girlfriend?
 Has she ever blahed your blah?"